What Does a Radiologic Technologist Do? An Inside Look at the Job

+Now that you know what radiologic technologists don’t do, it’s time to learn about their daily job duties and their role in the medical community.
 Radiologic technologists are skilled equipment operators who know exactly how to capture the images they need and how to shield patients from harmful radiation in the process.

-- Maintain and operate imaging equipment
+- Maintaining and operating imaging equipment

-- Prepare patients for imaging procedures
+- Preparing patients for imaging procedures

 Physicians rely on the imagery obtained through CT scans, MRIs, x-rays, mammograms, sonograms and other imaging technologies to accurately diagnose and treat their patients.
 None of this would be possible without the work of radiologic technologists.

 You’re probably curious where radiologic technologists work.
 Nearly 60 percent are employed in hospitals, according to the BLS.1 But that’s not the only place their skills are needed.
 If you can’t picture yourself working in a bustling hospital, there are still plenty of options for starting your radiologic technologist career.